websure/orbis/README.md

 ### Description
     - Stocktwits api used for this demo - https://api.stocktwits.com/api/2/streams/symbol/${symbol}.json
         This is open API and returns latest 30 tweets

+For any queries please reach me at suresh.jain@ymail.com